At a glance:

 What’s all the fuss then?

-The fuss is this; concurrent use licensing will no longer be available for purchase as at June 2024.
+The fuss is this; concurrent use licensing will no longer be available for purchase as of June 2024.
 And your perpetual CUL shall remain, as long as you don’t upgrade your Esri stack.
 This signifies the need for a good hard think about how Esri’s new licensing and user type options fit into your organisation now and into the future.

 At the close of the Esri webinar, the takeaway on CUL was this; Esri recommended continuing with current maintenance subscriptions while building familiarity with the new license options.
 Guage and understand the organisation’s usage, and work with Esri to determine the best way forward.